The average hourly pay for an Assistant Office Manager is $16.46.

 Assistant Office Manager Job Listings

-Pay by Experience Level for Assistant Office Manager
+What is the Pay by Experience Level for Assistant Office Managers?

 Pay Difference by Location